eth-brownie/brownie/docs/interaction.rst

     You can call the builtin ``dir`` method to see available methods and attributes for any class.
 Classes, methods and attributes are highlighted in different colors.

-    You can also call ``help`` on most classes and methods to get detailed information on how they work.
+    You can also call ``help`` on any class or method to view information on it's functionality.

 .. _scripts: